Pink certificate: Criticisms

 Excluding homosexuals from the military has been widely regarded as a controversial topic, with its negative effects not only confined to the context of military service.
 The process by which homosexuals are excluded from the military has received criticism from international and national actors for a multitude of reasons and has been called a "Human Rights Crisis" by the Human Rights Watch.
 The process correlates sexual orientation with arbitrary factors, such as "feminine" qualities or "promiscuity," and propagates false narratives, homophobia and violence, inside and outside of the military.
 The involvement of family members means homosexuals are forced to come out, the pressure of which might deter the option to acquire the pink certificate, and continue military service hiding their identity.
 This leads increased homophobia, blackmail and violence towards homosexuals or effeminate men, since homosexuals in the army have no place to report such violent discrimination, and no protection from it.
 The insistence on family is a tactic that exploits feelings of shame, forcing the family to be interrogated about their child's sexual identity, often accompanied by inappropriate questions.

 Talking about homosexuality in the military is also a taboo, and challenging the status quo can be met with legal challenges, as it is considered illegal to insult the Turkish army.
 Furthermore, mandatory military service holds a very honorable place in Turkish culture, and not participating in this rite of passage carries a huge social stigma.
 The stigma stays with the individual for a lifetime, severely damaging the possibility of being hired, as employers typically request proof that the employee has done their military service.
 In addition, employers can discern the sexuality of potential employees from their discharge papers (differentiating between those discharged for physical or mental disabilities, and for homosexuality), further reducing chances of employment, and resulting in the employee being fired if such behaviours are discovered.

+Human rights organisations and the European Commission have continued to raise concerns notwithstanding the procedural changes: The European Commission's Turkey 2020 Report noted that no changes had been made to the military disciplinary system or to the medical regulations defining homosexuality as a disorder, and the exemption report itself does not state a reason for a conscript's unfitness, which employers may interpret as evidence of the holder's sexual orientation when it is produced during hiring.